-The Executive Ed.D. program provides an accelerated doctoral degree exclusively for certified and practicing K-12 school administrators.
+The Executive Ed.D. program provides an accelerated doctoral degree exclusively for K-12 school administrators.
 Students, who have come from 30 states and seven foreign countries, are part of a cohort team and are afforded opportunities for professional sharing and cooperative activity.
 In support of a fast-start on the dissertation, each student is assigned to a full-time staff member who serves as adviser/mentor immediately.

 The faculty in the College of Education and Human Services are expert researchers and practitioners in teacher and leader preparation as well as professional psychology and family therapy.
 Many are actively engaged with schools and community agencies, modeling best practices to their students in the university classroom and in the field.
 Collaboration within departments and across is encouraged with the recognition that supporting and improving the lives of children, families and communities is a complex process.

 Take the Next Step

 The College of Education and Human Services is dedicated to ensuring that its professional preparation programs are based on essential knowledge, evolving technology, research findings, and reflective practice.
 Each program is committed to developing collaborative relationships and cooperative efforts with schools, agencies, and institutions so that its efforts remain linked to the world of practice and research, and meet the needs of communities.
 The College is nationally accredited by three professional associations: APA, COAMFTE, and CAEP.